-To the extent that the data processing is carried out for the purposes described above with your consent, the legal basis is Article 6 (1) of 1:1 lit. a GDPR.
+To the extent that the data processing is carried out for the purposes described above with your consent, the legal basis is The content you have provided to us. a GDPR.
 If you, as a prospective customer, do not agree to our products, the data will only be used anonymously.
-Moreover, data processing is based on Article 6 (1) of 1: lit.
-F GDPR, with legitimate interests in the above purposes.
+Moreover, data processing is based on legitimate interests in the above purposes.

 Some of our services require us to use so-called cookies.
 A cookie is a small text file stored by the browser on your device.
 Cookies are not used to run programs or load viruses onto your computer.
 Rather, the main purpose of our own cookies is to provide a specially tailored offer to you and to make the use of our services as time-saving as possible.

 Most browsers are set by default to accept cookies.
 However, you can adjust your browser settings so that cookies are rejected or stored only after prior consent.
 If you reject cookies, not all of our offers can work for you without interference.